raj1802/raj1802/README.md

 ### About me:
-- 👨🏽‍💻 Learning things from first principles;
+- 👨🏽‍💻 Learning things from first principles.
-- 📚 Love reading books;
+- 📚 Love reading books.
-- 💼 I’m a working proffesional;
+- 💼 I’m a working proffesional.
-- 💬 Ask me about anything, I am happy to help;
 - 📫 Please email me if you have any questions.